Sephuroth/DSSTGNN/README.md

 - tables>=3.8.0
 - pywavelets>=1.4.1

+## Data Preparation
+The datasets can be download from [BaiduNetdisk](https://pan.baidu.com/s/14S3t5xu1Jzm338AJtopMhQ?pwd=8866).

 ## Usage
 ### Model Training
 We provide default training codes in `train.py`.
 You can train the model as follows: